mum4k/platformio_rules/docs/platformio_doc.md

 Outputs the C++ source file containing the Arduino setup() and loop() functions renamed according to PlatformIO needs, a platformio_ini with the project configuration file for PlatformIO and the firmware.
-The firmware_elf is the compiled version of the Arduino firmware for the specified board and the firmware_hex is the firmware in the hexadecimal format ready for uploading.
+The firmware_elf is the compiled version of the Arduino firmware for the specified board.

 ### Parameters